uom-resquant/modelling_book/docs/08_logistic_regression.md

 ## [1] 5226    8
 ```

 We can see that the data frame `Arrests` has 5226 observations and 8 columns.
-The unit of analysis here are individuals arrested in Toronto for possession of marijuana.
-For each of such 5226 individuals, we have information on eight characteristics.
+The unit of analysis here is individuals arrested in Toronto for possession of marijuana.
+For each of these 5226 individuals, we have information on eight characteristics.
 Let's check the names of the variables.

 ```r